cloudogu/smeagol/README.md

 ./mvnw groovy:execute@up
 ```

-This command will clone the ecosystem repository into the .workspace folder, creates a setup.json with a proper
+his command will clone the ecosystem repository into the `.workspace` folder, creates a `setup.json` with a proper
 configuration and starts the vm.
 After the vm has started, open the setup in your browser at
 [192.168.56.2:8080](http://192.168.56.2:8080), register the instance and finish the setup.

+Then you can access SCMManager for example like so: [https://192.168.56.2/scm/](https://192.168.56.2/scm/).

+Username: `admin`, Password: `adminpw`

+With those credentials you can also enter the VM via SSH:

+* `ssh admin@192.168.56.2`
+* or `cd .workspace/ecosystem; vagrant ssh`

 To stop the vm use the down execution: